 Music was my hiding place, but no matter how much music I would buy it was never enough to calm my restless soul.
 There was definitely something missing.
 The more I looked to the culture for answers the more missing pieces within I became aware of.

 Everyone has a longing to make deep connections.
 I connected through music, or at least listening to it.
 I never learned an instrument and lack talent for singing.
 I was a bit reserved when I was young.
 It was easier to connect with famous musicians who could not see me, judge me, or needed to know anything about me.

 I got rid of my music.
-I wasn’t because this music was bad (some of it was).
+I wasn’t because this music was bad (some, actually much of it was).
 It was because it held a place in my heart that meant to be occupied by my Creator.
 Music was an idol.
 I needed a new start with a renewed focus.
 I needed a much better worldview that didn’t leave me empty and confused without answers.